-A novel plan to ‘electrify everything’ in our lives could see Australian living costs slashed by up to $5000 a year while reducing carbon emissions at the same time.
+Australians who ‘electrify everything’ could slash their living costs by up to $5000 a year – and reduce carbon emissions at the same time.

 “The future looks like vastly cheaper energy, better homes and nicer cars,” Dr Griffith says.